 Instead of laughing at them. 😉

-It’s estimated around 30% of ice cream eaters experience it.
-(10)
+It’s estimated that only around 30% of ice cream eaters experience it.
+(9)

 Fact #4 Anecdotally, the worst food for causing brain freeze is a Slurpee or similar frozen drink.

-He found that a Slurpee-induced headache starts sooner, lasts longer, and is more intense than an ice cream induced headache.
+He found that a Slurpee-induced headache starts sooner, lasts longer, and is more intense than an ice cream-induced headache.